pemo11/xsharpsummit24/Vortrag2_TechnicalDebt/TechnicalDept_Slides_1610_24.md

 ## You can't fight it if you can't measure it

-Technical debt can be measured by a static source code analysis A static source code analysis offers
+Technical debt can be measured by a static source code analysis

+A static source code analysis offers
 - metrics like LOC or CC
 - a maintainability index
-- "code smells" (like duplicated code or long parameter lists)
+- "code smells" (like duplicated code, dead code or long parameter lists)
 - compliance to coding standards
 - code coverage (how many methods are covered by component tests)
 - calculates the cost of fixing code quality issues